matteodegobbi/vault/concurrent_programming/Scheduler.md

 The ready task with the highest priority will be selected.

-The scheduler has to make an action when:
+The scheduler has to take an action when:
 1. An interrupt occurs (e.g. I/O operation has ended, a task goes wait->ready)
 2. A task makes an OS call going from running->wait (e.g. task initiates an I/O)